How to Get Pee Out of a Mattress

 - Use Vinegar in a Spray Bottle

-Make a mixture of vinegar and water in a 2:1 ratio.
-Then, spurt the mix onto the wee surface in a lavish spritz.
-Don't worry about overdoing it; it’s a sure-fire way to remove urine stains After dampening with vinegar, leave it for a quarter of an hour so the mattress can absorb the neutralizer.
-Then return and dab the surface to clean up excess moisture.
+I continue by mixing vinegar and water in a 2:1 ratio.
+Then, I spurt the mix onto the pee surface in a lavish spritz.
+Don't worry about overdoing it; it’s a surefire way to remove urine stains.
+After dampening with vinegar, I leave it for a quarter of an hour so the mattress can absorb the neutralizer.
+Then I return and dab the surface to clean up excess moisture.

 - Apply Baking Soda